 Laid-Back and Side-Lying Nursing Are Game Changers

-I was forced to nurse side-lying or laid-back for a few weeks due to my physical recovery.
+With my second, I was forced to nurse side-lying or laid-back for a few weeks due to my physical recovery.
 I continued in those positions often because it was so comfortable for me and my baby.
 Side-lying is especially wonderful for those middle of the night feedings.
 Do research to make sure you are doing it safely in case you fall asleep.
 Side note: if you think you will fall asleep, don’t nurse this way!

 Eat and Hydrate